 By Subrupt EditorialPublished Reviewed

-Bookkeeping-as-a-service emerged as a SaaS category around 2014-2017 when the SMB market discovered that monthly bookkeeping could be productized rather than billed hourly by local accountants.
-Bench (founded 2012) became the recognized leader; Pilot (founded 2017 by Stripe alumni) carved out the tech-startup niche; QuickBooks Live launched as Intuit's response.
-By late 2024, Bench had filed for bankruptcy after a year of operational struggles, paused service, and was acquired by Employer.com in December 2024 with operations resumed.
-The category survived the disruption but customers learned that 'managed bookkeeping' has real platform-survival risk.
+Bookkeeping-as-a-service emerged as a SaaS category around 2014-2017 when SMBs discovered that monthly bookkeeping could be productized rather than billed hourly by a local accountant.
+Bench (founded 2012) became the recognized leader.
+Pilot (founded 2017 by Stripe and Dropbox alumni) carved out the venture-backed tech-startup niche.
+QuickBooks Live launched as Intuit's bundled response.
+Then in December 2024 Bench filed for insolvency, abruptly took its site down with a service-ended notice, and was acquired by Employer.com days later as a separate legal entity with no liability for prior obligations.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.